Liberal arts college: In Asia

 Kalayaan College in the Philippines is one of the best examples of a liberal arts college in the country.
-Located in the New Manila district of Quezon City, it was founded in 2000 by former educators from the University of the Philippines led by Dr. José Abueva, President of the University from 1987 to 1993 and current Chairman of the KC Board of Trustees.
+Located in the New Manila district of Quezon City, it was founded in 2000 by former educators from the University of the Philippines led by José Abueva, President of the University from 1987 to 1993 and current Chairman of the KC Board of Trustees.
 It offers the same kind of education provided by UP to qualified students who are unable to enter the country's premier state university because of its limited college quotas.
-The curriculum and grading system are patterned after the academic programs and the grade structure offered by the University of the Philippines and is composed of administrators and faculty members who graduated from UP, and/or are also members of the UP academic community.
+The curriculum and grading system is patterned after the academic programs and the grade structure offered by the University of the Philippines and is composed of administrators and faculty members who graduated from UP, and/or are also members of the UP academic community.

 Sogang University was founded as South Korea's first liberal arts college.
 In 1960, Jesuits founded Sogang College.
 Although, it became Sogang University in 1970, it is still following model of American liberal arts college in many aspects.
 Seoul National University in South Korea established the College of Liberal Studies in 2007, initially as an educational project.
 However, after being established as a proper college in the SNU, it has become the only college that allows students to create their own major.